cyberbotics/webots-doc/guide/webots-license-system.md

 ### License administration

-If you are the administrator of the license, you can log into your Webots account on Cyberbotics' web site and go to the `Administration` page under the `My Account` tab.
+If you are the administrator of the license, you can log into your Webots account on Cyberbotics' website and go to the `Administration` page under the `My Account` tab.
 From there, you will be able to monitor your licenses, to purchase more licenses, to create groups of users and to grant customized user access to your licenses.